alexzel/pm2-devmon/README.md

 # `pm2-devmon`

-PM2 development environment monitor using independent mode.
+PM2 development environment monitor running in independent mode.

 With this tool you can run more than one project in development mode in different terminal sessions, so they do not share output and do not conflict (in opposed to standard `pm2-dev`).